 Other Important features of LearnDash

-Drip-feed Lessons – Schedule the content to the students enrolled in your courses.
+- Drip-feed Lessons – Schedule the content for the students enrolled in your courses.

 Creating a Classroom wiki with WordPress